SSE-LinuxAnalysis/IncrementalAnalysesEvaluation/README.md

 ### reset-and-init.sh
-This creates all required folders and removes files from any previous executions of KernelHaven.
+This is used to setup the initial folder structure.
+If results reside in the folders from previous execution, this script removes them.
 This script should at least be executed once before calling kernelHaven through ``kernelhaven-evaluation-incremental.sh`` or ``kernelhaven-evaluation-reference.sh``.
 Otherwise KernelHaven will not run as it is missing directories that the provided configuration files rely on.

 ### get-evaluation-diffs.sh